 The primary goal of the chiropractic adjustment is to free nerve compression.
 Nerves dictate all functions in our body.
 In other words, for your arm to work well, it must have proper neuronal stimulation (nerve control).
 When the nerves that control the functions of your arm is compressed or pinched, your arm will stop functioning at 100%.
 Let’s take a closer look at the nerves of the arm.
 Nerves that exit from the lower portions of your neck controls every single cell in your arm.
 These nerves are called the brachial plexus.
 Now, let’s take a look at how a brachial plexus impingement cause malfunction in muscles, ligament, and joints of the arm.

-Compression of Brachial Plexus Best Resolved with a Chiropractic Adjustment
+Compression of Brachial Plexus Best Resolved with our targeted Chiropractic Treatment

 Compression or impingement of the brachial plexus can occur as these nerve fibers exit the spine.
 They can also be compressed when they pass through muscles or over the rib leads to symptoms and malfunction.
 In short, if the controlling and monitoring systems in your arm is pinched, don’t expect the arm to work well.
 That is where our chiropractor comes in.
 Our clinical chiropractors’ primary goal is to identify compression of nerves that control and monitor function.
 To conclude, the chiropractic adjustment is the best way to ensure a better spine and joint health.

 The most critical aspect of chiropractic care is the proper assessment of a patient.
 Once, the cause is known, the remedy is easy.
 The adjustment you get from our clinical chiropractor restores proper function.
 Restoration of nerve function is critical to your recovery.
 An adjustment is the best means of freeing a pinched nerve.
 To summarize, spine and joint pain can benefit significantly from the expert care you get through our chiropractic adjustment.